mys-lang/mys/README.rst

 .. code-block:: text

-   mys new   - Create a new package. mys build - Build src/. mys run   - Build src/ and run the application. mys test  - Build and run tests. mys clean - Remove all build output.
+   mys new     - Create a new package. mys build   - Build src/. mys run     - Build src/ and run the application. mys test    - Build and run tests. mys clean   - Remove all build output. mys publish - Publish a release.

 Importing other packages
 ^^^^^^^^^^^^^^^^^^^^^^^^